 - If you require further information regarding asphalt materials used in a roofing project, contact the Safety Office at email@example.com or call ext.
 33587, and the project-specific Material Safety Data Sheets (MSDS) can be obtained.

-- If you require accommodation, notify your supervisor.
+- If you require an accommodation, notify your supervisor.